-Copies of the FY 2023 Annual Action Plan for Housing and Community Development are available on the County's website at www.princegeorgescountymd.gov/sites/dhcd/resources/plansandreports.
-To obtain a copy of the Plan, contact the Community Planning and Development Division at: 301-883-5570 or 301-883-5540.
+Copies of the FY 2024 Annual Action Plan for Housing and Community Development, as amended are available on the County's website at www.princegeorgescountymd.gov/sites/dhcd/resources/plansandreports.
+To obtain a copy of the Plan, contact the Community Planning and Development Division at: 301-883-5540.